Georgios Agorogiannis: Club career

+He left AEK in December 1995 and joined Panionios, where at the end of the season they were relegated.
+He continued at the team in the second division, but in the midst of the season he returned to AEL.
+He played for the club of Larissa for one and a half year, when he retired in 1998.

 International career

 Agorogiannis was a member of the Greece U19 that qualified for the final stage of the European Championship in 1984, as well as the 1985 qualifying stage.

 In 1987 he participated in two matches with the Olympic team, on 28 October in a friendly 0–2 loss at home against Italy and on 2 December against Poland, where they lost by 1–0 at home, for the Olympic Games of the 1988 in Seoul.

 Agorogiannis played 7 games with Greece from 1989 to 1992.
 His debut took place on 5 September 1989 in an away friendly loss against Poland.
 He also played on 20 September 1989 in the loss against Yugoslavia away from home and on 11 October of the same year in the away defeat against Bulgaria.
 On 5 September 1990 he played in the win against Albania at home and on 10 October 1990 in the home win over Egypt.
 He also competed on 12 February 1992 in the victory against Romania at home and on 25 March in the away win against Cyprus, which was his last international appearance.